pfheatwole/thesis/source/canopy_aerodynamics.rst

 Limitations of using "design by wing sections":

-* This method assumes straight, uniformly shaped wing segments.
+* This method represents the wing using straight, constant-profile wing segments.
 For a continuously curved wing, this approximation will never be correct, although the approximation improves as the number of segments increases.

 * The "wing sections" modeling assumption: treats the wing as a composite of segments from infinitely long wings (ie, it assumes 2D coefficients are